 Insurance questions are difficult to resolve because they involve three parties, including the:

-- Insurance company / claims administrator
+- Insurance company or claims administrator

 - Medical service provider

-- Patient / insured party
+- Patient or insured party

-Your question touches on three possible sources of the main issue here:
+Your question touches on three possible problems:

 - The insurance company denied the claim(s) in error